JyotiHambir-BC/FestivCulture/README.md

 ### Typography

-* Fonts were imported using Google Fonts.
-Poppins was used throughout with a backup of sans-serif.
+- Fonts were imported using Google Fonts.
+  - **Poppins** was used throughout with a backup of **sans-serif**.
 It was chosen for easy readability for users.
+  - **Merriweather** font used for quotes written on homepage below the carousel to give different style than normal fonts.
-- Protest Guerrilla font was used for website name **"FestivCulture"**
+  - **Protest Guerrilla** font was used for website name **"FestivCulture"** to make it stylish.

 ![Logo](assets/logo/logo.png)